Mass Effect 3 ending controversy: Indoctrination theory

-A notable and widely circulated, though now allegedly discredited, fan theory about the ending was that Shepard had undergone gradual "indoctrination", or brainwashing, over the course of the series, and their mind had been fully infiltrated by the Reapers.
-The theory was created by dissatisfied fans by piecing together apparent evidence throughout the game, starting when Shepard touched the Prothean Beacon on Eden Prime, an event that caused them to have visions.
+A notable and widely circulated fan theory about the ending was that Shepard's mind had been infiltrated by the Reapers via "indoctrination", their method of technological brainwashing, due to repeated contact with them, starting when Shepard touched the Prothean Beacon on Eden Prime, an event that caused Shepard to have visions.
+It posits that the boy whose form is later taken by the Star Child is a hallucination that exists only in Shepard's mind, created to weaken their resolve.
 After being hit by Harbinger's beam, Shepard hallucinates the ending, which metaphorically represents whether they can resist the brainwashing.
-In the theory, only "Destroy" would free Shepard from the mind control and allow them to awaken.
+In the theory, "Control" and "Synthesis" represent futile indoctrinated beliefs, while only "Destroy" would free Shepard from the mind control and allow them to awaken.

-Hepler clarified that the theory was based on a coincidence, saying "we didn't write that" and that it was never discussed in staff meetings as a plot point.
-While he agreed the ending was "trippy", it was entirely due to Shepard being on the verge of death.
-However, he expressed approval at the theory, calling it "interesting" and supporting the idea of mods or fanfiction based on the topic.
+Hepler denied that the ending was intended to be a hallucination, saying "we didn't write that", and that it was never discussed in staff meetings.
+While he agreed the ending was "trippy", he stated that it was entirely due to Shepard being on the verge of death.
+However, he expressed his approval of the theory, calling it "interesting", and supporting the idea of mods or fanfiction based on the topic.